 He could tell I wanted the pleasantries out of the way already.
 “Go easy on Miller, huh?
 She’s worried about you.
 We both are.”

 “This about Miller?”

 “No. It’s not.”
 He sat back in his chair as a new patron squeezed past to sit at the counter a few seats down.
 “But she’s doing you a favor.
-The department’s almost certainly gonna hang you out over this, if only to cover their own ass.
-Unless you fight.
+She made it clear the department’s fixing to hang you out over this thing, if only to cover their own ass.
+You’re gonna hafta fight.
 Hard.”

 “She didn’t show you the file?”